-Two grants from the Oregon NASA Space Grant Consortium (OSGC) have allowed Oregon Institute of Technology (Oregon Tech) students to begin research and testing of a new Rover Submarine for plant exploration, and continue work on a RoboSub, which students will take to an autonomous underwater robotics student competition in August 2021.
+Two grants from the Oregon NASA Space Grant Consortium (OSGC) have allowed Oregon Institute of Technology (Oregon Tech) students to begin research and testing of a new Rover Submarine for planet exploration, and continue work on a RoboSub, which students will take to an autonomous underwater robotics student competition in August 2021.

 The OSGC Affiliate Faculty Research Incubator Program awarded $14,000 to associate professor of Manufacturing, Mechanical Engineering, and Technology, Dongbin “Don” Lee, Ph.D., for his work with students on a Rover Sub, an amphibious submarine created to explore water and ice in the solar system.
 The group began designing the Rover Sub in the fall and is currently building a prototype to test in spring term.
 After June 2021, the team will be able to apply for additional research funding to continue their work.